Home

 18.1 The Company shall prepare and maintain lists of its employees according to their seniority dates as required by this Agreement, which lists shall be divided into occupational sequences of occupational titles and shall furnish initial copies thereof to the Union.
 The Company shall keep such lists up to date, and permit the President to inspect them from time to time on request.
 The rights of employees under this Article shall be determined in accordance with their relative positions on the appropriate seniority list and other provisions of this Article.

-(a) quits his employment, or
+(a) quit employment, or

 (b) is discharged or released for cause, or